On symmetric continuum opinion dynamics: Convergence for almost all agents

-Let $m$ be an integer larger than $1/r$, and let us divide the interval $[0,1]$ into $m$ successive continuity intervals $J_1, \ldots, J_m$ of length strictly less than $r$.
+\begin{proof} Let $m$ be an integer larger than $1/r$, and let us cover the interval $[0,1]$ with $m$ successive continuity intervals $J_1, \ldots, J_m$ of length strictly less than $r$ (note that the starting point of the first interval can be below zero and the endpoint of the last interval can be above one).
 Since a measure can have at most countably many points which are not continuity points, such a partition always exists.
 It can for example be obtained by starting from a partition in $m$ intervals of equal length slightly perturbing the endpoints that would not be continuity points.

 Applying Lemma \ref{pointpicking}, get the existence of $m$ \ao{functions} $z_t(i)$ such that for each $l=1, \ldots, m$, Note that by definition ${\mathcal L}(B(J_i,t)) = \mu_t(J_i)$.
 We have, therefore, the following concentration result implied by \ao{Eq. (\ref{jconc})}: either $\mu_t(J_i)$ approaches $0$ as $t \rightarrow \infty$ or, for any $\epsilon>0$ there is a time after which the measure of the set of agents with values in $J_i \cap [z_i(t)-\epsilon, z_i(t) + \epsilon]$ is at least $(1-\epsilon) \mu_{\infty}(J_i)$.